San Diego Boating Injury Lawyers

 Though, with so much waterway traffic, it is no surprise that the number of boating accidents is still high.
 The CDBW reported roughly 2.500 accidents in 2009.
 Of that, 40% of those resulted in injuries and deaths and more than $6 million dollars in property damages.

-If you or someone you love has been injured in a boating accident, contact the experienced San Diego boating accident lawyers at Jurewitz Law Group.
+If you or someone you love has been injured in a boating accident, contact the experienced San Diego boating injury lawyers at Jurewitz Law Group.
 We will focus on getting you the compensation you need and deserve.
 Call us at (888) 233-5020 to set up a free consultation.

 California Boating Laws